Derek St. Holmes: 1970s

 St. Holmes started the three-piece band Scott in 1972, for which he was lead guitarist, vocalist and songwriter.
 In 1974, Scott opened for an Amboy Dukes show at the Lincoln Park Theater.
 The Amboy Dukes and their guitar player Ted Nugent had already recorded several albums and were a staple of the Midwest rock scene at the time.
 When the Amboy Dukes broke up, Nugent's road manager (Phil Nicholson) contacted St. Holmes about auditioning as lead singer for Nugent's new solo project.

 St. Holmes joined Ted Nugent, former Amboy Dukes bassist Rob Grange and drummer Cliff Davies to release Nugent's self-titled debut album in 1975.
 He is the lead vocalist on the three most popular recordings from the debut album: "Hey Baby" (also composed by St. Holmes), "Stranglehold" and "Just What the Doctor Ordered".
 St. Holmes briefly left Nugent in mid-1976, citing personal, financial and musical differences.
 He returned in time to contribute to several songs on Nugent's sophomore effort Free-for-All, including lead vocals on "Dog Eat Dog", but by that time several of the album's songs had already been recorded with Meat Loaf providing lead vocals.
 St. Holmes remained in Nugent's band for the 1977 album Cat Scratch Fever and its subsequent tour which produced the 1978 Double Live Gonzo! album.
 He and Nugent then parted ways, as their differences continued to grow.

 In 1979, St. Holmes joined up with Ted Nugent's bass player Rob Grange and ex-Montrose drummer Denny Carmassi to form St. Paradise.
-They released one self-titled album for Warner Brothers in 1979 before moving on to other musical projects.
+They released one self-titled album for Warner Bros. in 1979 before moving on to other musical projects.